JSON-ms/www/README.md

 JSON.ms allows you to create an admin panel from a YAML interface that communicates with a remote server using JSON.
 Users enjoy a sleek interface while you dynamically manage fields through YAML, handling all RESTful requests seamlessly from your server.

+You don't need to install JSON.ms on your server; you can simply use our [online version](https://json.ms), which connects to your remote server.
+However, if you're concerned about data security, you have the option to install your own instance.

 ## Features
 - Define admin panel UI using YAML
 - Seamless communication with a remote server via JSON